Fluffy Paradise: Light novel

 The light novel began publication online on the novel posting website Shōsetsuka ni Narō on November 5, 2012.
-The series was later acquired by Futabasha, who began publishing the series with illustrations by Kiouran on July 15, 2016 under their M Novels f imprint.
-As of July 10, 2025, nineteen volumes have been released.
+The series was later acquired by Futabasha, who began publishing the series with illustrations by Kiouran on July 15, 2016, under their M Novels f imprint.
+The series ended with the release of its 21st volume on August 10, 2026.

 In June 2023, Cross Infinite World announced that they licensed the series in English.